-Acceptance is the first step in true healing.
+Acceptance is an essential step in true healing.
 Foster the courage to look reality in the eye with humility, and the wisdom to discard that which no longer serves you.
 Clinging and longing are the source of all suffering.
 Nature is the ultimate teacher of both acceptance and resilience through its perpetual dance of persistent renewal.
 READ MORE

 Practice the powerful healing emotions of compassion, forgiveness, gratitude and realistic optimism.
 These are the portals that will open us to a life filled with achievable opportunities, positive relationships and love.
 Resilience is less about our innate qualities and more about how we think about ourselves and interpret the world around us.
 You are in charge of how you think and how you feel – choose positive thoughts and emotions, choose happiness.
 Practice is the hardest part of learning yet a daily practice paves the road to transformation and resilience.
 READ MORE

 Embrace every experience as an opportunity to grow, learn from every loss to transform and uncover a healthier version of you.
 Reframe every loss experience by challenging your beliefs and trusting your inner wisdom to change and reverse the wounds of loss.
 Believe in yourself.
 Desire, hope and dream to uncover your potential.
 READ MORE